IceCreamYou/HTML5-Canvas-Game-Boilerplate/README.md

 ### Wrappers and Automatic Handlers

  - **Keyboard Input:** For many use cases, keyboard input is handled automatically via the "keys" object defined in main.js.
+Additionally, Actors can use a "keys" property structured the same way as the global "keys" object; use this to assign different keys to different Actors (useful for multiplayer on the same keyboard, for example).
 You can also bind directly to key event combinations using natural descriptions of the keys:
    ```$(selector).keypress('ctrl+a down', function(event) { });```

    Other ways to handle keyboard input are described in the